 Sites selected for candidate experiences should demonstrate commitment to developmentally and culturally appropriate practices as well as to collaborative relationships with families.
 In addition, these sites should also demonstrate placement of students with disabilities in the Least Restrictive Environment (LRE), provide support for dual language learners with disabilities, and offer the opportunity for candidates to interact with different age groups in both general and special education settings reflecting the continuum of placement options.
-They should also reflect to the extent possible socioeconomic, linguistic and cultural diversity, and permit video capture for candidate reflection.
+They should also reflect to the extent possible socioeconomic, linguistic, and cultural diversity, and permit video capture for candidate reflection.
 Sites selected should have a fully qualified master/mentor teacher with an appropriate credential and a fully qualified site administrator.

-D. Criteria for the Selection of District Employed Supervisors (also may be known as the cooperating teacher, master teacher or on-site mentor) The program should select district supervisors who hold a Clear Education Specialist Credential for which they are providing supervision and having a minimum of three years of birth through age 22 teaching experience.
+D. Criteria for the Selection of District Employed Supervisors(also, may be known as the cooperating teacher, master teacher or on-site mentor)

+The program should select district supervisors who hold a Clear Education Specialist Credential for which they are providing supervision and having a minimum of three years of birth through age 22 teaching experience.
 The district-employed supervisor must have demonstrated exemplary teaching practices as determined by the employer and the preparation program.
 The matching of candidate and district-employed supervisor must be a collaborative process between the school district and the program.
+The program provides district-employed supervisors a minimum of 10 hours of initial orientation to the program curriculum, adult learning theory, and current content-specific pedagogical and instructional practices, as well as to effective supervision approaches such as cognitive coaching.
+To facilitate district-employed supervisors meeting program expectations, the program ensures that district-employed supervisors remain current in the knowledge and skills necessary for effective candidate supervision.